isalant/isalant.github.io/_teaching/2023-nocureforhealth.md

 ---
-title: "Essentials of the Profession, Harvard Medical School"
+title: "Why is There No Cure for Health?, Harvard University"
 #collection: teaching
 #type: "Workshop"
 #permalink: /teaching/2015-spring-teaching-1